AndrewEllis93/Print-Tuning-Guide/README.md

 If dimensional accuracy is your top priority for other projects:
 - Firstly, adjust your expectations.
 Remember, 3D printers are glorified hot glue guns, not CNC.
 You will not reliably get 0.005mm tolerances everywhere.
 - The first thing I would try would be to adjust EM based on part dimensions or fitment, and use the below method to tune *top layer flow separately* for aesthetics and flush mating surfaces.
-- You may also need to play with shrinkage compensation, since we are dealing with ABS.
-Or print in a material with less shrinkage.
+- You may also need to play with shrinkage compensation, part scaling, or CAD dimensions since we are dealing with ABS.
+Or you can print in a material with less shrinkage.
 - There is also some debate around whether you should calibrate your A/B (or X/Y) axes.
 I have never found this necessary, however.

 You will have to find the method that works best for you.
 I am considering extremely tight dimensional accuracy outside the scope of this guide.